close

 “I am overwhelmed by the magnitude of it,” Cereceda said.

-During a discussion about the floor area ratio of the project, which is 3.0, above the 2.5 allowed by the town, Sudduth said “I don’t care of it’s 2.5 or 3.”
+During a discussion about the floor area ratio of the project, which is 3.0, above the 2.5 allowed by the town, Sudduth said “I don’t care if it’s 2.5 or 3.”
 Sudduth said “I kind of don’t care.”

-Schoonover said he believes the updated comprehensive plan “has made this a viable path for the developers and that’s why they are going in this direction.”
+Schoonover, who was appointed to his LPA seat last week by the Town of Fort Myers Beach Council to fill the seat of former LPA member John McLean (who was appointed to his seat on the town council in February), said he believes the updated comprehensive plan “has made this a viable path for the developers and that’s why they are going in this direction.”

 A vote was not taken on the plans, following Wilson’s request for a continuance.